ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

             RO, as defined by
             {{I-D.ietf-secevent-subject-identifiers}}.

-: An array containing assertions as values keyed on the assertion
+: An array containing assertions as objects each containing the assertion
+    format and the assertion value as the JSON string serialization of the assertion.
-    type defined by [a registry TBD](#IANA).
-Possible keys include `id_token` for an {{OIDC}} ID Token and `saml2` for a SAML 2 assertion.
-The assertion values are the string serialization of the assertion format, encoded as a plain JSON string.
-Additional assertion types are defined by [a registry TBD](#IANA).
+    Possible formats include `id_token` for an {{OIDC}} ID Token and `saml2` for a SAML 2 assertion.
+    Additional assertion formats are defined by [a registry TBD](#IANA).

 updated_at (string)
 : Timestamp as an ISO8610 date string, indicating